-If you’re doing meaningful work, there’s a good chance you’ll be interviewed on camera at some point.
-Maybe you’re explaining a project, sharing an idea, representing your organisation, or speaking on behalf of your team.
+If you are doing meaningful work, there is a good chance you will be interviewed on camera at some point.
+You might be explaining a project, sharing an idea, representing your organisation, or speaking on behalf of your team.

-Over the past twenty years, I’ve filmed hundreds of interviews for businesses, universities, government departments and community organisations.
+Over the past twenty years, I have filmed hundreds of interviews for businesses, universities, government departments and community organisations.
 One thing has become clear.
-The people who come across best on camera aren’t the most polished or rehearsed.
-They are the ones who are comfortable being themselves.
+The people who come across best on camera are not always the most polished or rehearsed.
+They are the ones who seem comfortable being themselves.

 When the camera starts rolling, something strange often happens.
 People shift into a different version of themselves.
-The tone changes.
-The posture stiffens.
+Their tone changes.
+Their posture stiffens.
 A protective layer appears.

 - Fear of being judged